michaelnisi/blake/README.md

 ## OVERVIEW

 Blake requires a configuration module (config.js), which it expects to load from the root of the source directory; config has to export a paths object, and a map of generator functions.
-If no files are explicitly specifified, blake copies the static resoures to the target directory.
-After that each data source is piped through a stream, which generates and writes to the target directory.
+If no files are explicitly specifified, blake copies the static resoures to the target directory, and each data source is piped to a stream that generates and writes the arfifact to the target directory.

 ## CONFIGURATION